Is There A Time Limit To Make A Medical Negligence Claim?

 Some articles use a personal injury claims calculator or a medical negligence calculator.
 However, as every case is unique, built on personal circumstances often these tools are not as accurate as seeking legal advice.

 However, we have compiled a table with compensation figures you may receive based on the Judicial College Guidelines.
 This table is for example purposes online and figures may vary, and the first entry is not from the JCG.

 Injury: Severity: Notes: Compensation:

-Brain Damage Severe Some ability to follow basic commands, recovery of eye opening and return of sleep pattern.
+Brain and Head Injury Very Severe Some ability to follow basic commands, recovery of eye opening and return of sleep pattern.
 Little response to environment and need for full-time nursing care.
-The award depends on the severity of decreased life expectancy, sensory issues, and physical limitations. £264,650 to £379,100
+The award depends on the severity of decreased life expectancy, sensory issues, and physical limitations. £282,010 to £403,990

-Brain Damage Moderate Moderate-severe intellectual deficit., personality change, impact on sight, no prospect of employment, and risk of epilepsy. £140,870 to £205,580
+Brain and Head Injury Moderately Severe Moderate-severe intellectual deficit., personality change, impact on sight, no prospect of employment, and risk of epilepsy. £219,070 to £282,010

-Reproductive System: Male Moderate Permanent impotence, in the case of a middle-aged man with children. £40,370 to £73,580
+Reproductive System: Male (c) Permanent impotence, in the case of some with children or would not have had any at all. £43,010 to

 There are two Heads of Loss you could claim for in a medical negligence claim.
 These are general damages and special damages.
 General damages compensate for the injury itself and the mental and physical effect it has had on your life.
 The top end of the bracket is usually awarded if the injury lasts forever or a significantly long amount of time.

 Special damages are compensation for the financial impact the injury has had on your life.
 For example, if you had to take time off work and suffered loss of earnings because of this.

 You must provide evidence to qualify for special damages, for example, providing bus tickets to prove you travelled to and from medical appointments.